 nugget controls how additional noise is added to the emulator targets when fitting.
 This can be specified in several ways.
-If a string is provided, it can take the values of "adaptive" or "fit", which indicate that the nugget will be chosen in the fitting process. "adaptive" means that the nugget will be made only as large as necessary to invert the covariance matrix, while "fit" means that the nugget will be treated as a hyperparameter to be optimized.
+If a string is provided, it can take the values of "adaptive" or "fit", which indicate that the nugget will be chosen in the fitting process.
+The nugget can also be chosen as part of the fitting process, with three options for nugget handling: "adaptive" means that the nugget will be made only as large as necessary to invert the covariance matrix, "fit" means that the nugget will be treated as a hyperparameter to be optimized, and "pivot" indicates that pivoting will be used to ignore any collinear rows and ensure use of a nugget of zero.
 Alternatively, a non-negative float can be used to specify a fixed noise level.
 If no value is specified for the nugget parameter, "adaptive" is the default.

-- inputs (ndarray) Numpy array holding emulator input parameters.
-Must be 1D with length n or 2D with shape n by D, where n is the number of training examples and D is the number of input parameters for each output. - targets (ndarray) Numpy array holding emulator targets.
-Must be 1D with length n - mean (None or MeanFunction) Mean function to be used (optional, default is None for a zero mean) - kernel (Kernel or str) Covariance kernel to be used (optional, default is Squared Exponential) Can provide either a Kernel object or a string matching the kernel type to be used. - priors (list or None) List of priors to be used.
+- inputs Numpy array holding emulator input parameters.
+Must be 1D with length n or 2D with shape n by D, where n is the number of training examples and D is the number of input parameters for each output. :type inputs: ndarray - targets (ndarray) Numpy array holding emulator targets.
+Must be 1D with length n - mean (None or MeanFunction) Mean function to be used (optional, default is None for a zero mean) - kernel (Kernel or str) Covariance kernel to be used (optional, default is Squared Exponential) Can provide either a Kernel object or a string matching the kernel type to be used.

+- priors (list or None) List of priors to be used.
 Must be None (default) or an empty list (indicates uninformative priors) or list of length n_params.
 Any parameter for which you wish to specify an uninformative prior, pass None.
 Number of parameters is the number of parameters in the mean function plus D + 2 (one correlation length per input plus a covariance scale and a nugget).
-If the nugget will not be fit, the list can have length n_params - 1.

-• nugget (float or str) - Noise to be added to the diagonal, specified as a string or a float.
-A non-negative float specifies the noise level explicitly, while a string indicates that the nugget will be found via fitting, either as "adaptive" or "fit" (see above for a description).
+If the nugget will not be fit, the list can have length n params 1. - nugget (float or str) Noise to be added to the diagonal, specified as a string or a float.
+A non-negative float specifies the noise level explicitly, while a string indicates that the nugget will be found via fitting, either as "adaptive", "fit", or "pivot" (see above for a description).
 Default is "adaptive".